 Paul Patrick Haggins, Ireland, Sandstone, 2009

 Paul got his start in sculpture when he saw an ad for an apprentice with a castle restoration company.
 As he gained experience he had the opportunity to reproduce Celtic images that had deteriorated or been damaged over time.
 Now, with more than twenty five years of experience he has left the restoration profession far behind.
 His art works can be found in Asia, North America and Europe.

-Paul participated for the second time in 2009 and created another Celtic cross.
-One of the objectives of the Bergen Rocks program is to have the sculptures moved into communities where they will be seen and appreciated by more people than they would here at my acreage.
+Paul participated in the Bergen Rocks Symposium program for the second time in 2009 and created a second Celtic cross.
 I knew that people really enjoy the Celtic cross so thought it would be great if he did another, he’s an expert with the form.
+One of the objectives of the Bergen Rocks program is to have the sculptures moved into communities where they will be seen and appreciated by more people than they would here at my rural acreage, Paul’s first cross is permanently exhibited at The Highway 27 Sculpture Pathway in Olds.

 Tanja Roeder, Germany, Marble, 2010

 After completing several programs in the arts, from 1992 to 1996, Tanja studied for three years with Klaus Weizenegger at the Vocational School of Sculpture in Bischofsheim/ Germany.
 She then attended the Master School of Sculpture in Munich where she earned the designation of Master Sculptor.
 Bergen Rocks 2010 was Tanja’s 45 international symposium.
 She has created monumental sculptures throughout the world.
 One in New Zealand is 45 feet tall.
 The torso is a common subject for Tanja, she now has two in Canada, one in St. Jean Port Joli in Quebec and “Reflection” here at Bergen.